rwwarren/golang-webserver/timeserver/readme.txt

     run       Runs the compiled go build

   Variables:
-    BREW      Set to anything if go is set up properaly in the $PATH GOLOC     If unset, then GOLOC will default to "/usr/apps/go/hg/bin/go" otherwise set it to the location where go is installed It is the location where go is installed on the computer
+    BREW      Set to anything if "go" is set up properaly in the $PATH GOLOC     If unset, then GOLOC will default to "/usr/apps/go/hg/bin/go" otherwise set it to the location where go is installed It is the location where go is installed on the computer